jdemeul/Dockerfiles/README.md

 # Dockerfiles
- Repo containing docker files forming the basic of various pipelines
+ Repo containing docker files with the components of various pipelines